QuentinRa/blog.quentinra.dev/proj/design-patterns/behavior/memento.md

 [Go back](..)

 You can use this to save an object.
-That may be used by undo/redo application but in fact, it cost a bit too much so not many seems to use it.
+That may be used by undo/redo in an application but in fact, it cost a bit too much, hence not many seem to use it.
-In most cases, for an undo-redo, we will save the action that the user did or the action that we should do to undo it.
+In most cases, for an undo-redo, we will save the action that the user did, or the action that we should do to undo it.

 * ✅ : convenient
 * 🚫 : costly